Standards of Care for Pain Management

 Chronic pain in pets has traditionally been defined by its duration (pain that persists for weeks to months).
 In veterinary medicine, the most common causes include osteoarthritis, cancer pain and neuropathic pain.
 In all cases, it significantly impairs the quality of life of the patient.

 Treatment of chronic pain can be problematic.
 Many forms of it become "resistant" to single-agent therapy over time, necessitating a multi-modal approach to therapy.
 The following is a brief list of some of medications used in the alleviation of chronic pain:

 NSAIDs (non-steroidal anti-inflammatory drug) remain the mainstay of therapy for chronically painful patients.
 Rimadyl® is our first choice NSAID for dogs and Metacam® for dogs or cats.
 Multiple trials may be required to find the right combination of analgesics.
 Animals with chronic pain should be rechecked frequently to assess response to therapy and monitor for side effects.
 NSAID panels (therapeutic drug monitoring) should be run annually to check kidney and liver function.
 With patience, determination and a willingness to try new techniques, the lives of many of our patients with chronic pain can be dramatically improved.

-The many benefits of Massage Therapy include:
+The many benefits of Chiropractic and/or Laser Therapy include: